qa-maks-bat/Bash_Group_30_QA/README.md

 # Git_Bash_Group_30_QA
-This is the 1th homework on QA Course by Vadim Ksendzov
+This is my 1th homework on QA Course by Vadim Ksendzov